datacarpentry/image-processing/_episodes/02-image-basics.md

 > to a matrix.
 A `numpy` array is a **type** of variable (a simpler example of a type is an integer).
 For our purposes,
 > the distinction between matrices and arrays is not important, we don't really care how the computer arranges our data
 > in its memory.
 The important thing is that the computer stores values describing the pixels in images, as arrays.
 And
-> the terms matrix and array can be used intechangably.
+> the terms matrix and array can be used interchangeably.
 {: .callout}

 First, the necessary imports: